Optimal Policy Choices Under Uncertainty: Empirical Bayes

-In practice $\widehat\Omega_t$ may not be positive semi-definite due to estimation error, although it will always be symmetric.
-In the empirical illustration I censor the negative eigenvalues of each $\widehat\Omega_t$ to zero to produce positive semi-definite scale matrix estimates.
+for some positive-definite weighting matrix $W$ and instrument vector $q(X_j)$, where $\otimes$ denotes the Kronecker product.
+In practice $B(X_j;\widehat\Omega)$ may not be positive definite due to estimation error, although it will always be symmetric.
+In the empirical illustration I truncate the negative eigenvalues of each $B(X_j;\widehat\Omega)$ away from zero to produce positive definite scale matrix estimates.

 To estimate the unknown prior $F_0$ and obtain posterior mean estimates, I will first transform the model to remove the location-scale transformation.
-For each policy $j$ of type $X_j = t$ the model of \eqref{eq:likelihood1} and \eqref{eq:likelihood2} is equivalent to
+The model of \eqref{eq:likelihood1} and \eqref{eq:likelihood2} is equivalent to

 which is an example of the multivariate heteroscedastic empirical Bayes model studied by \cite{soloff2024multivariate}.
-I therefore implement the nonparametric maximum likelihood estimation (NPMLE) method from \cite{soloff2024multivariate} to estimate $F_0$, but replacing the unknown $\alpha_t$ and $\Omega_t$ with estimates $\widehat\alpha_t$ and $\widehat\Omega_t$.
-The NPMLE $\widehat{F}_J$ is the estimate of $F_0$ that maximizes the log-likelihood of the transformed data $\widehat{Z}_j$ under the following model for policy $j$ of type $X_j = t$:
+I therefore implement the nonparametric maximum likelihood estimation (NPMLE) method from \cite{soloff2024multivariate} to estimate $F_0$, but replacing the unknown $\alpha_0$ and $\Omega_0$ with estimates $\widehat\alpha$ and $\widehat\Omega$.
+The NPMLE $\widehat{F}_J$ is the estimate of $F_0$ that maximizes the log-likelihood of the transformed data $\widehat{Z}_j$ under the following model:

 Specifically, for $\mathcal{P}(\mathbb{R}^2)$ the set of all probability distributions supported on $\mathbb{R}^2$ and $\varphi_{A}(\cdot)$ the density of a Gaussian random vector with mean 0 and covariance matrix $A$,